 Let me state right off that while you can bring a tripod to the Galapagos, you won't always be able to use it.
 There are a number of reasons for this, but the real problem is that your land time is generally only a small fraction of the day—using a tripod on a boat doesn't always work (the boat is rocking, so it'll only steady the view of things on the boat), and you don't want to be grappling with your tripod if your tour group is moving quickly on a visitation site, as sometimes is the case.

 Moreover, the terrain often gets in your way.
 On the rocky shores of most islands—where the marine iguanas, sea lions, and many birds are found—you’ll find yourself spending extra time trying to position and level a tripod.
 Heck, in some spots, you’ll have a tough time trying to figure out where to put your feet, let alone three tripod legs.
-Thus, make sure your tripod is one that you can set up very quickly in uneven terrain (a built-in level on the head helps immensely).
+Thus, make sure your tripod is one that you can set up very quickly in uneven terrain (a built-in level on the head or a leveling head helps immensely).
 Also make sure that your tripod has tips that convert from gripping (rubber) to spiking (metal points) quickly.

 But a big important thing is this: much of what you'll be shooting is on the ground.
 Literally.
 More often than not I find myself laying prone to get a shot.
 A tripod wouldn't help; a ground pod might.